-Regardless of what method you pick to protect your dog, you’ll want to make sure that he or she continues to get exercise throughout the winter months.
+Regardless of what method you pick to protect your dog, you’ll want to make sure that they continue to get exercise throughout the winter months.

 Stay active in cold weather

-Though bad weather may make you less active, you’ll want to make sure that you take the time to still engage with your dog even if you have to stay inside the whole time.
-Canine diabetes mellitus and other diet-related maladies can become a serious issue if your Labradoodle doesn’t get the right amount of exercise.
+Though bad weather may make you less active, you’ll want to make sure that you take the time to still engage with your dog, even if you have to stay inside the whole time.
+Canine diabetes mellitus and other diet-related disorders can become a serious issue if your Labradoodle doesn’t get the right amount of exercise.

-Equally as important is that you need to bond with your dog no matter what’s going on outside.
+Equally as important is that you need to bond with your dog no matter what happens outside.
 Spend time with your dog every single day, even if you need to cut back on how much time you devote to other activities.
-Check to make sure they’re getting enough food and water since some dogs won’t eat right when it’s cold out.
+Check to ensure they’re getting enough food and water since some dogs won’t eat right when it’s cold out.

 *DogsBestLife.com participates in the Chewy Associates Program, an affiliate advertising program that lets our site earn fees by linking to Chewy.com.